dingmaotu/mql4-lib/README.md

 are using because they are buried in the calculation detail.
 It is error prone to write like this, as you may forget to change some minus or plus signs when copy the almost same code.
-Furthur more, we frequently use price formatting, point value to absolute price difference conversions,and price normalization, etc. What if we can write the logic clearly only once, and it can automatically deal with both BUY and SELL orders?
+Furthur more, we frequently use price formatting, point value to absolute price difference conversions, and price normalization, etc. What if we can write the logic clearly only once and automatically deal with both BUY and SELL orders?

 The solution is *symetric order semantics*: it is a set of methods (with both instance and static versions) in the `Order` class.
 The method names are pretty